How is Zeffy free?

 47. Car wash

 Hosting a car wash doesn't take much.
 A group of willing volunteers.
 Some basic equipment.
 And a sunny day!
-Make it an event by setting a BBQ or finding some live entertainment to keep people busy while they wait.
+Make it an event by setting up a BBQ or finding some live entertainment to keep people busy while they wait.

 48. Photo contest

-We all take literally thousands of photos a year.
-Why not put them to good use with a photo contest.
-Get donors to submit their best photo(s) of the year (themed or not), assemble a panel of judges, and select the winning photos.
-You can even host a photo exhibit to showcase and sell the winning photos.
+We all take thousands of photos a year.
+Why not put them to good use with a photo contest?
+Get donors to submit their best photo of the year (themed or not), assemble a panel of judges, and select the winning photos.
+You can even host a photo exhibition to showcase and sell the winning photos.

 49. Pet wash day